Building consent system reform

 What we’re doing

-• consolidation into regional consenting authorities
+• establishing regional consenting authorities, or

 • establishing a national single point of contact for building consent applications.